mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 \
 \
 Let's put the bucket down and sort out our Lambda Functions. \
-Now, our Lambda Functions will need to interact directly with three other services: our S3 Bucket, the SQS Queue, and Cloudwatch for logging.
+Now, our Lambda Functions will need to interact directly with three other services: our S3 Bucket, the SQS Queue, and CloudWatch for logging.
 Let's create an IAM Role that has full permissions for these three services in order to quickly get this architecture running.
 \
-Ofcourse in a production settting, you would want to go back granulate the security policy to least amount of privledges neccissary to function.
+Of course, in a production setting, you would want to go back granulate the security policy to least amount of privileges necessary to function.
 \
 Open the IAM service and create a 'Role' \  We will set the permissions to the role, and later when we have our Lambda, we will give this role to it.
 \